ajadhav2/frontend-nanodegree-mobile-portfolio/README.md

 ##### For scrolling
 - Added will-change: transform to .mover to let the browser know that pizzas are going to transform
-- In updatePositions function removed the calculation of document.body.scrollTop in for loop and added it outside the for loop.
+- In updatePositions function removed the calculation of document.body.scrollTop in for loop and added it outside the for the loop.
-- In updatePositions function, instead of accessing the basicLeft property of items, calucauting it in the same way it was calculated at the time of creation
+- In updatePositions function, instead of accessing the basicLeft property of items, calculating it in the same way it was calculated at the time of creation

 ##### For pizza slider
 - Removed the determineDx function
 - Added switch statements in changePizzaSizes function to get the newWidth variable depending on the switch size
 - Calculating and storing document.querySelector(".randomPizzaContainer") in randomPizzas variable outside the for loop
 - Modified the calculation of randomPizzas[i].style.width variable to get the new width of the pizzas depending on the size using newWidth variable

+###### Changes in the code(views/main.js)
+- used document.getElementById istead of document.querySelector for pizzaSize element
+- used document.getElementsByClassName() Web API instead of document.querySelectorAll for class randomPizzaContainer and for class mover
+- storing the randomPizzas array length in len variable
+- declaring pizzasDiv variable outside for loop
+- changed the number of sliding pizzas from 200 to 24
+- declaring pizza variable elem outside the for loop
+- Get the element with the id movingPizzas1 and store it in movingPizzas variable
+- Append elem to movingPizzas

+###### Changes in the code(views/css/style.css)
+- added transform: translateZ(0) and backface-visibility: hidden to mover class